kancho-dev/restaurant-menu-scraper/README.md

 # Restaurant Menu Scraper

-Automatically scrape daily lunch menu images from a Facebook page and share them with your colleagues via Google Chat.
+Automatically scrape daily lunch menu images from one or more Facebook pages and share them with your colleagues via Google Chat.

 ## Features